12 Perfect Gift Ideas for Occupational Therapists

 11. New Scrubs

 Scrubs can be pricey and thus aren’t something purchased very often.
 Getting a fresh new pair of scrubs (Grey’s Anatomy scrubs are my personal favorite) can be a nice surprise.
-Just make you know the “approved” colors for the organization as some hospitals are really picky about this.
+Just make you know the “approved” colors for the organization as some hospitals and workplaces are really picky about this.

 12. Comfy Shoes